 • Deworming medications come in a variety of styles and some are easily given at home as a monthly preventative.

-• Internal and external parasites may or may not cause obvious signs of illness in your pet so if you notice diarrhea, decreased appetite or straining to pass stools, you should take your pet in for a veterinary exam.
+• Internal and external parasites may or may not cause obvious signs of illness in your pet.
+If you notice diarrhea, decreased appetite or straining to pass stools, take your pet in for a vet exam.

 • Consult with your veterinarian on the best option for your pet.
 Many monthly flea/tick control products are available over the counter and are highly effective.